 Students who wish to appeal must do so in writing.
 The appeal letter must clearly state the grounds and rationale for the appeal.
-Appeal letters should be addressed to the President and must be delivered to the President's Office prior to the date indicated in the written notification of the hearing decision (typically students will have five business days to file an appeal).
+Appeal letters should be addressed to the President and must be submitted to the President's Office within five business days of the hearing decision.

-Sanctions resulting from the case will not be implemented until after the appeal is resolved.
+Sanctions resulting from the case will not typically be implemented until after the appeal is resolved.
 If an expedited full hearing results in a student's immediate suspension or dismissal, the student must leave campus and remain off campus during the appeal process.